bowmnath/cis-457-w21/activities/week-13-wireless.md

    * ACK is not received after sending frame

 8. Assume a wireless host has MAC address 11:22:33:44:55:66.
-   The addresses in an 802.11 frame are, in the following order:
+   The addresses in an 802.11 frame are, in the following order,
    * AA:BB:CC:DD:EE:FF
    * 11:22:33:44:55:66
    * 12:34:56:78:9A:BC

    What is the MAC address of the router?
    Is this frame going from router to host or host to router?